Vanishing correlations in stochastic and bistochastic controlled circuits: Setting

 \section{Setting}

-We consider a one-dimensional system defined on a discrete lattice hosting $2L$ dynamical variables with $q$ internal states --- they will be considered either classical or quantum depending on the situation.
+{ In this work, we consider a setting which captures quantum, classical deterministic as well as stochastic dynamics.
+In the quantum regime, the system is described by a ray in a Hilbert space $\mathcal{H}$.
+Will consider a one-dimensional system defined on a discrete lattice hosting $2L$ dynamical variables with $q$ internal states, thus the Hilbert space of interest is $\mathcal{H}=(\mathbb{C}^q)^{\otimes{2L}}$ with dimension $q^{2L}$.
+The dynamics are implemented by unitary operations, which update the state of the system.

+When considering classical deterministic dynamics we only consider a subset of the states in $\mathcal{H}$.
+Specifically, we focus on the so called computational basis states, i.e., classical configurations of the lattice.
+They can be represented as strings of length $2L$ drawn from an alphabet of size $q$ (e.g., $s \in \{0, 1, \dots, q-1\}^{2L}$).
+Under deterministic dynamics, a given string is updated to another string.
+This is implemented by a permutation matrix, thus describing reversible classical computation or deterministic cellular automata.

+In the context of stochastic dynamics, we describe the system as a statistical mixture of the aforementioned classical states.
+The system is represented by a probability vector $\ket{p}$ of length $q^{2L}$, where each non-negative element corresponds to the probability of finding the system in that computational basis state.
+We consider Markovian evolution, which is described by transition matrices that map probability vectors to probability vectors --- namely, stochastic matrices.
+To preserve probability normalization, the columns of these matrices must sum to one.

+The advantage of encoding the system in a $q^{2L}$-dimensional vector evolving under the dynamics given by a matrix of size $q^{2L} \times q^{2L}$ is that it can capture all three settings above.
+The specific physical setting is determined by the choice of the evolution matrix --- whether unitary, permutation, or stochastic.
+Not only can we treat these disparate regimes within a single framework: this perspective also enables mapping one type of dynamics onto another.
+For example, quantum dynamics can be rigorously mapped to stochastic dynamics upon taking ensemble averages~\cite{fisher2022random}. }

 The evolution operator $\mathcal{U}$ is composed of two-site gates organized in a brickwork pattern \be \mathcal{U} =\mathbb{U}_e\mathbb{U}_o,\,\, \mathbb{U}_e=\bigotimes_{x=0}^{L-1} U_{x,x+1/2},\,\,\mathbb{U}_o=\bigotimes_{x=1}^{L} U_{x-1/2,x}\,. \ee Here $U_{x,y}$ means that the two-body matrix $U$ acts on the variables at position $x$ and $y$.
-In the following we take $U$ to be either unitary or stochastic depending on the choice of dynamics (quantum vs classical).
-Unless specifically stated, from now on we will focus on the thermodynamic limit $L\to\infty$.
+In the following we take the local gate $U$ to be either unitary or stochastic depending on the choice of dynamics (quantum versus classical). { While our results can be easily extended for arbitrary $U$ varying in space and time, we assume uniform gates throughout this manuscript for the sake of simplicity.
+Then the evolution up to time $t$ can be expressed as $\mathcal{U}(t)=\mathcal{U}^t$. } Unless specifically stated, from now on we will focus on the thermodynamic limit $L\to\infty$.

 To represent relevant quantities in this system, we use a convenient diagrammatic notation based on that of tensor networks, see, e.g.\ Ref.~\cite{cirac2020matrix}.
 We focus on two-site controlled gates, represented as a triangle with four legs \be U=